|Hometown:||Los Angeles, CA|

-“The coaching experience Greg has at the highest levels of college football and his familiarity with the Pac-12 and the type of players the league attracts has already begun to pay dividends,” head coach Sonny Dykes said.
+“The coaching and recruiting experience Greg has at the highest levels of college football, his familiarity with the Pac-12 and the type of players the league attracts pays dividends for us,” head coach Sonny Dykes said.
 “He’s a good communicator and teacher who has a lot of credibility having coached and played in this league.
 He is a fair and demanding coach who does an excellent job communicating with his student-athletes.”

-Burns spent the 2013 season as the defensive backs coach for a unit that ranked No. 42 nationally in passing yards allowed (217.8 ypg).
+Burns spent the 2013 season as the defensive backs coach for a Massachusetts’ unit that ranked No. 42 nationally in passing yards allowed (217.8 ypg).

 Burns was at Purdue in 2012 when three of the Boilermakers’ five players on All-Big Ten teams came from his secondary in cornerbacks Ricardo Allen and Josh Johnson, and safety Landon Feichter.
 Purdue ranked No. 43 nationally in pass efficiency defense (124.59).